bbopt/HyperNOMAD/docs/installation/stepbystep.rst

 .. code-block:: sh

     make
+        building HYPERNOMAD ...

+        To be able to run the example
+        the HYPERNOMAD_HOME environment variable
+        must be set to path_to_home_directory_of_hypernomad

 When the compilation is successful, a message appears asking to set an environment variable 'HYPERNOMAD'.
 This can be done by adding a line in the file .profile or .bashrc :